 I cooked the ground beef, the chorizo is already cooked and just needs to be warmed, while the pizza dough was resting.

 If you don’t have pizza sauce you can certainly use a marinara sauce and if you make your own, even better!

 Most of the other recipes for pizza on the site for dips and sliders but we do love these Easy French Bread Pizzas.

 - 2 ½ to 3 cups all-purpose flour

 - 1 package quick active dry yeast 2 ¼ teaspoons

 - 1 cup very warm water 120° to 130°

 - Mix 1 cup of the flour, the sugar, salt and yeast in large bowl.
 Add 3 tablespoons oil and the warm water.
 Beat with electric mixer on medium speed 3 minutes, scraping bowl frequently.

 - Stir in enough remaining flour until dough is soft and leaves sides of bowl.

-- Place dough on lightly floured surface.
-Knead 5 to 8 minutes or until dough is smooth and springy.
-Cover loosely with plastic wrap and let rest 30 minutes before using.
+- Place dough on a lightly floured surface.
+Knead for 5 to 8 minutes or until dough is smooth and springy.
+Cover loosely with plastic wrap and let rest for 30 minutes before using.